Persuasive Communication, 9 Steps to a Yes

 Be unbiased in your delivery.
 Be forthright with the advantages and disadvantages of choosing the course you are recommending.

 It’s about them, not you.
-Use their language with meaningful benefit statements and real-life application.
-Avoid jargon and technical info outside of their vocabulary.
+Use their language with meaningful benefit statements and real-life applications.
+Avoid using jargon and technical information that is outside of their vocabulary.

 Structure your presentation.
 Do you have a hook?
 A solid introduction?
 Use three or four main arguments or supporting points.
 Plan a powerful conclusion.
 If possible, practice your arguments in advance.

 Start with a powerful introduction.
-Do you have a startling statistic or thought-provoking rhetorical question.
+Do you have a startling statistic or a thought-provoking rhetorical question?
 Get creative.
-Can you employ a simulation or use a video or exciting presentation technique?
+Can you employ a simulation or use a video or an exciting presentation technique?
 (Think beyond PowerPoint.)

 3. Be Passionate